Days After Her Split From G-Eazy, Halsey Cried Onstage While Singing “Sorry”

 Advertisement

-Halsey announced the breakup via a post in her Instagram Stories on July 3, where she characterized the split as “taking some time apart.”
+Halsey announced the breakup via a post in her Instagram Stories on 3rd July, where she characterised the split as “taking some time apart.”

 Billboard spoke to G-Eazy ahead of the split, and he revealed that the pair had been in the studio together “just the other night” and recorded a few songs, after their successful single “Him and I.”

-G-Eazy starts his Endless Summer tour with Ty Dolla $ign and Lil’ Uzi Vert on July 20.
-Halsey is currently on her Fountain Kingdom Tour, continuing through September 26.
+G-Eazy starts his Endless Summer tour with Ty Dolla $ign and Lil’ Uzi Vert on 20th July.
+Halsey is currently on her Hopeless Fountain Kingdom Tour, continuing through 26th September.

 Advertisement